 Part 3 – Open Water Dives – Stepping Into Nature

 Practicing in open water if the final phase of your scuba diving certification training.
-It requires four dives to complete the section of training.
-Prices for scuba diving vary greatly depending on location.
+It requires four open water dives to complete the section of the open water course.
+Prices to scuba dive vary greatly depending on location.
 You should expect your costs to be around $200 to $250.

 Your Total Cost To Get Scuba Diving Certified

-If we combine the costs of your classroom/online training, pool dives, and open water dives, your total cost for your scuba diving certification will cost between $350 to $450.
+If we combine the costs of your classroom/online training, pool dives, and open water dives, your total cost for your scuba diver certification will be between $400 to $600.
 Some trainers offer a complete package at a single price, but you should still estimate your total price will be between those numbers.